Chirag-ahir/JAVA-All-Basic/README.md

   What is Instance variable?<br>
   A variable which is created inside the class but outside the method is known as an instance variable.

+  What is Thread in java?<br>
+  A thread is a single lightweight and smallest part of a process or It is the smallest unit of a process that can run alongwith the other parts of the same process.